 Innovative Manufacturing Cooperative Research Centre

 The Innovative Manufacturing Cooperative Research Centre (IMCRC) is a not-for-profit, independent cooperative research centre that aims to encourage and help manufacturers invest in collaborative research to exploit innovative technologies.
 A key component of this is assisting companies to leverage digital technologies in order to deliver intellectual property, customisation and business models to sell new products and services to a global market.

 In collaboration with companies, research organisations, industry associations, and government, IMCRC co-funds industry-led manufacturing research projects by matching industry cash contributions dollar for dollar.
 So far, more than $30m of Commonwealth funding has been invested to advance innovative manufacturing in Australia.

 Digitalisation and Energy – Technology Report 2017 International Energy Agency

 Industry 4.0 Australian Government

-The Fourth Industrial Revolution: Australian businesses in transition Australian Industry Group
+The Fourth Industrial Revolution: Australian businesses in transition (PDF 3080KB) Australian Industry Group

 What is Additive Manufacturing?
 US Department of Energy